-Major new data protection rules are coming in next year in the form of the General Data Protection Regulation, better known as GDPR.
-The rules, which are thought to be the biggest changes in data protection in 20 years, are set to come into force on 25th May 2018, in a bid to give European Union citizens more control over their data and how it is used.
+Major new data protection rules come into effect on 25th May 2018 in the form of the General Data Protection Regulation, better known as GDPR.
+The rules, which are thought to be the biggest changes in data protection in 20 years, are a bid to give European Union citizens more control over their data and how it is used.
 Though the UK has voted to leave the EU, the timing of Brexit will mean that we are still subject to GDPR regulations.

 These new rules aim to tackle issues related to the growth of cloud technology and the prevalence of the internet, on which we share our personal details without a second thought.
 GDPR intends to strengthen current legislation, pose tougher enforcement measures and make businesses think harder about how they deal with the personal information they collect.
 It also works to set a level playing field for businesses, giving them clarity and an easier environment in which to operate by making the laws around data protection the same for everyone.